fleetdm/fleet/handbook/business-operations/README.md

 - Mike McNeil updates the respective payroll platform (Gusto or Pilot) and update the [Equity spreadsheet](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit?usp=sharing) (internal doc).
 - If additional follow-up is required for the compensation change, Mike McNeil works with the business operations team to take care of it.

+### Equity grants
+Equity grants for new hires are queued up as part of the hiring process, then grants and consents are processed quarterly.

+Doing an equity grant involves:
+1. executing a board consent
+2. the recipient and CEO signing paperwork about the stock options
+3. updating the number of shares for the recipient in the equity plan
+4. updating Carta to reflect the grant

+To queue up an equity grant:
+1. TODO

 ## Departures